Occupational Health and Safety

 • Health and safety awards

-• Business site OHS committees, workplace OHS meetings
+• Business site health and safety committees, workplace health and safety meetings

 • Internal audits and external certifications

-• Periodical reports to the President and CEO
+• Periodical reports to the president of each group company

 • Risk assessment to identify sources of danger and steps that can be taken to mitigate those risks